jakelangham/kestrel/paper/paper.md

 specified via an input file.

 In deriving Eqs.\ \eqref{eq:governing eqs 1}--\eqref{eq:governing eqs 4}, some
-physical assumptions are made that simplify our model compared to some of the similar codes cited above, such as the neglect of interstitial pressure between sediment particles and the assumption that the sediment is composed of particles that are all roughly the same size.
+physical assumptions are made that reduce the complexity of our model compared to some of the similar codes cited above, such as the neglect of interstitial pressure between sediment particles and the assumption that the sediment is composed of particles that are all roughly the same size.
 Conversely, we include the effects of morphodynamics, which not all codes support.
-The reasoning for these choices is
-twofold: (1) to simplify the problem for modellers wishing to conduct simulations efficiently, without compromising the most essential flow physics and (2) in order to focus on making some important technical advances for morphodynamic models, which are particular to our code and detailed by @Langham:2023.
+The reasoning for these choices is twofold: (1) to simplify the problem for modellers wishing to conduct simulations efficiently, without compromising the most essential flow physics and (2) in order to focus on making some important technical advances for morphodynamic models, which are particular to our code and detailed by @Langham:2023.
 These advances include improvements to standard numerical schemes, a careful treatment of the effects of the basal geometry and a regularisation that ensures the model is well-posed as an initial value problem.

 Even in the most straightforward cases, morphodynamic simulations involve many free parameters, which are not all directly measurable for real world scenarios.